It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 To make your life easier, have a look at this map of Costa da Morte.
 It links the aforementioned numbered list with the actual spots.

-Disclaimer: Thanks to Pekecha, Alejandro Iglesias and all the other partners involved for making it happen!
+Disclaimer: Thanks to Veronica Pekecha, Alejandro Iglesias and all the other partners involved in making it happen!

 For more articles about our homeland, Galicia, check: